objy-org/objy-org.github.io/docs/DOCUMENTATION.md

 # Mappers

-Mappers can be used do define where objects inside a particular wrapper are persisted, processed and observed.
+Mappers can be used do define where objects inside a particular family are persisted, processed and observed.

 ```javascript